jacobdensford/jacobdensford.com/generic-fantasy/creating-a-character.md

 ## Skills

 There are ten skills.
 Roll on the skill die table and then the skill table three times, assigning each skill die to the rolled skill.
-Alternatively, assign a d6 to three skills, or assign an array of d4, d6, and d8.
+Alternatively, assign a d4 to three skills.
 Once gained, a skill's value ranges from d4 to d12.

-d8|Skill Die
+d4|Skill Die
 :--|:--
-1-2|d4
-3-6|d6
-7-8|d8
+1-3|d4
+4|d6

 d10|Skill
 :--|:--